 Instead, manslaughter in Oklahoma is a crime of negligence.
 A person’s negligent act causes the death of another.
 Without evidence of negligence, a killing might be deemed excusable homicide, not involuntary manslaughter and not subject to prosecution.

 Oklahoma classifies manslaughter homicides by degree.
 Manslaughter is classified as either in the first or in the second degree.
-Second degree manslaughter is a death resulting from negligence that does not show depraved disregard for human life, and without the elements of cruelty, undue force or dangerous weapons that would support a first-degree manslaughter charge.
+Second-degree manslaughter is a death resulting from negligence that does not show depraved disregard for human life, and without the elements of cruelty, undue force, or dangerous weapons that would support a first-degree manslaughter charge.

-2nd Degree Murder Compared
+Second-Degree Murder Compared

 In Oklahoma, a homicide is defined as murder in the second degree when the death occurs because of an act that is imminently dangerous to another and which shows a depraved mind, regardless of human life, but without premeditation, or when the act occurs while a person is engaged in committing a felony.
 Okla.
 Stat. tit.
-21 § 701.8.
+21 § 701.8

-Second degree murder is punishable by a prison term of from 10 years to life.
+Second-degree murder is punishable by a prison term of from 10 years to life.
+Second-degree murder requires both a dangerous act and a “depraved mind.”
 Okla.
 Stat. tit.
-21 § 701.9.
-Second degree murder requires both a dangerous act and a “depraved mind.”
+21 § 701.9

-Under Oklahoma law, First Degree Manslaughter may occur when:
+Under Oklahoma law, first-degree manslaughter may occur when:

-- There is no intent to kill and the death occurs in the heat of passion, but in a cruel and unusual manner, or by means of a dangerous weapon, and the death is not otherwise excused or justified (A wife and her lover are surprised by a husband who shoots them in a fit of rage); or
+- There is no intent to kill and the death occurs in the heat of passion, but in a cruel and unusual manner, or by means of a dangerous weapon, and the death is not otherwise excused or justified (e.g., A wife and her lover are surprised by a husband who shoots them in a fit of rage); or

 - The death is unnecessary and it occurs either while resisting an attempt by the person killed to commit a crime, or after a failed attempt.
 For example, if a person detains an intruder who surrenders upon being confronted during a late-night burglary, then the person continued to pummel the intruder to death after the intruder no longer posed a threat, the burglary victim could be charged with first-degree manslaughter.
 Okla.
 Stat. tit.
-21 § 715.
+21 § 711

 Additionally, this crime is subject to the 85% rule.
 That means that you will serve at least 85% of that time before you are released from prison.

 Free Consultation: Tulsa Criminal Defense Attorney

 If charged, it is important that you hire an experienced Tulsa criminal defense attorney.
 Because a Tulsa attorney is most familiar the Tulsa courts and judiciary, your local attorney can represent you with confidence in the local court system.

-To set up your free consultation, call or email us today.
-Call the Wirth Law Office at (918) 879-1681 or submit the question form at the top right of this page.
+To set up your free consultation, call 918-879-1681 or toll free at 1-888-Wirth-Law (1-888-947-8452).
+You can also submit the question form at the top right of this page.